YA2O/functional-java/README.md

 functional-java
 ===============

-Library with functional idioms for Java, like Option, Future, etc.
+Library with functional idioms for Java, like Option, Future, etc. Compatible with Java 7.